yandex-cloud/docs/en/resource-manager/security/index.md

 # Identity and access management

-Yandex.Cloud users can only apply those operations to resources that are allowed by their assigned roles.
+Yandex.Cloud users can only perform operations on resources that are allowed by the roles assigned to them.
 If the user has no roles assigned, all operations are forbidden.

 To allow access to the [!KEYREF resmgr-full-name] service resources (clouds and folders), assign applicable roles to the user from the list below.
 The roles assigned to the parent resource are inherited by nested resources.